apache/drill/_docs/sql-reference/data-types/030-handling-different-data-types.md

 FLOAT and DOUBLE yield approximate results.
 These are variable-precision numeric types.
 Drill does not cast/convert all values precisely to the internal format, but instead stores approximations.
 Slight differences can occur in the value stored and retrieved.
 The following guidelines are recommended:

 * For conversions involving monetary calculations, for example, that require precise results use the DECIMAL type instead of FLOAT or DOUBLE.
-In this release, Drill disables the DECIMAL data type, including casting to DECIMAL and reading DECIMAL types from Parquet and Hive.
+Starting in Drill 1.14, the DECIMAL data type is enabled by default.
 * For complex calculations or mission-critical applications, especially those involving infinity and underflow situations, carefully consider the limitations of type casting that involves FLOAT or DOUBLE.
 * Equality comparisons between floating-point values can produce unexpected results.